PRIZM-Experiment/prizm-data-wrangling/README.md

 ##### Data Slicing

-The `get` method can then be called to extract the data associated with a specific partition.
+The `get` method can used to extract data associated with a specific partition.
 As an example, the sky observations and timestamps associated with the east-west channel of the 100MHz antenna can be extracted as follows.
 ```python
 data.get(data='pol', instrument='100MHz', channel='EW', partition='antenna')
 ```